kuvardin/TelegramBotsApi/README.md

-# TelegramBotsApi v.7.0
+# TelegramBotsApi v.7.1

-SDK for latest version of Telegram bots API (from December 29, 2023)
+SDK for latest version of Telegram bots API (from February 16, 2024)

 ## Using Examples
 ### Installing